-You can use the Stream Viewer in the ESP Studio to see how each Window changes.
+You can use the Stream Viewer in the Studio to see how each Window changes.
 You can also use the Event Tracer in the Studio to see how each window is affected by the event.
-In the ESP Studio, after starting the project, just connect the Event Tracer in the Run/Test perspective to the project, and then use the Manual Input tool to send in some events.
+In the Studio, after starting the project, just connect the Event Tracer in the Run/Test perspective to the project, and then use the Manual Input tool to send in some events.
 The color coding in the Event Tracer will indicate the opCode of the record emitted by each window, and if you double click on a window in the Event Tracer it will dump the contents, including the opCode, to the Studio console.

-Below is the CCL for the aggregation example above – you can copy it and paste it into the CCL editor in the ESP studio if you want to get started quickly.
+Below is the CCL for the aggregation example above – you can copy it and paste it into the CCL editor in the studio if you want to get started quickly.